functionless/functionless/README.md

 ### TypeScript -> Velocity Template Logic

-In order to write effective VTL templates, it helps to understand how TypeScript syntax maps to Velocity Template Expressions.
+In order to write effective VTL templates, it helps to understand how TypeScript syntax maps to Velocity Template Statements.

 An AppSync Request Mapping Template is synthesized by evaluating all [Expressions](./src/expression.ts) to a series of `#set`, `$util.qr`, `#foreach` and `#if` statements.
 The end result is an object containing the returned result of the function which can then be converted to JSON with `$util.toJson`.